WatForm/aldb/README.md

 ALDB supports transition systems modelled in a certain style in Alloy.
 As such, there are certain signatures and predicates that are expected to exist, whose names can be stored in a custom configuration.

 The configuration must be defined in YAML.
-It can be specified within a comment block in the model file (to be applied for that model only), or set via passing a separate YAML file to the `setconf` command.
+It can be specified within a comment block in the model file (to be applied for that model only), or set via passing a separate YAML file to the `set conf` command.
-When using the `setconf` command, the configuration will last for the entire ALDB session.
+When using the `set conf` command, the configuration will last for the entire ALDB session.

 The default configuration looks like the following: